Areas of Expertise

 B.A., University of Pennsylvania, 2006

-My book, From Conflict to Coalition: Profit-Sharing Institutions and the Political Economy of Trade, was published in 2016 as part of Cambridge University Press' series on the Political Economy of Institutions and Decisions.
+My first book, From Conflict to Coalition: Profit-Sharing Institutions and the Political Economy of Trade, was published in 2016 as part of Cambridge University Press' series on the Political Economy of Institutions and Decisions.
 From Conflict to Coalition was a 2017 finalist for the J. David Greenstone Book Prize given by the Politics and History section of APSA.
-My work has also been published in International Studies Quarterly and Politics & Society.

 PSC 1003 - Introduction to International Politics